 Obviously not every story has every step, but I’ll say this is one of my favorite: it can sometimes be played as a reconciliation and/or a blessing, where the-powers-that-be work alongside the new power that is this growing hero, and see the newcomer in the fullness of who they are – sometimes for the first time.

 Going back where you came from, accepting the old reality as real and normal: Judgement and Death.

 There is inevitability, clarity, loss, change, and a cycle that returns.

 These are non-traditional images for these cards, but they fit so well here.
-Death as a phoenix reborn speaks to the transforming and energetic power of death – the end of the existing, the known, and a fresh beginning.
+Death as a phoenix reborn speaks to the transforming and energetic power of the death card – the end of the the way things are, the known, change.

 Similarly, Judgement as a seed sprouting speaks to the necessity of the burial, and the “true self” being revealed through the dirt and the storm.

-Both of these images and concepts come to the fire when returning to the old world – the place where our hero began – irreversibly changed.
+Both of these images and concepts come to the fore when returning to the old world – the place where our hero began – irreversibly changed.

 5. Master of Two Worlds